sysrock18/otto-nba/README.md

-####[*Upgrade in progress*]
+###[*Upgrade in progress*]

 Otto NBA
 =========

 Web app developed with ReactJS that shows scoreboards of the NBA games of yesterday and the current conference standings of the league.
-I love programming and basketball :)
+I love coding and basketball.

 ### Preview